 The district's Teacher Evaluation System (TES) was developed based on the framework prescribed by Charlotte Danielson in her book "Enhancing Professional Practice: A Framework for Teaching."
 This framework divides skills and responsibilities into four domains: Planning and Preparing for Student Learning, Creating an Environment for Student Learning, Teaching for Student Learning, and Professionalism.

 Good teaching is further defined within each domain by a set of standards.
 Sixteen standards describing quality teaching serve as the foundation of the Comprehensive Evaluation.
 These standards articulate the skills and responsibilities integral to good teaching and establish clear expectations for performance and professional development in the Cincinnati Public Schools.

 Teaching performance for each standard is described by a rubric (scoring guide).
 These standards and rubrics also have been adapted for specialists in the field (librarians, counselors, social workers, school psychologists, etc.).

 Help & Support

-The district and the teachers' union recognized that just evaluating teachers was not enough.
-Instead it was important to improve the quality of teaching and help teachers refine their teaching skills.
-As a result, the Peer Assistance and Evaluation Program (PAEP) was developed to help new hires, as well as experienced teachers with instructional deficiencies.
+Cincinnati Public Schools and the Cincinnati Federation of Teachers recognize that just evaluating teachers was not enough.
+Instead, it was important to improve the quality of teaching and help teachers refine teaching skills.
+As a result, the Peer Assistance and Evaluation Program (PAEP) was developed to help new hires, as well as experienced teachers, with instructional deficiencies.